← Back to research

 Key Differentiators

-• Swarm-native: Not just multi-agent — true swarm coordination with consensus and topology selection
+• Swarm-native: Not just multi-agent — swarm coordination with consensus and topology selection

 • Self-learning loop: RETRIEVE → JUDGE → DISTILL → CONSOLIDATE → ROUTE cycle continuously improves agent routing

-• MCP-first: Built as an MCP server, making it composable with the broader Claude ecosystem
+• MCP-first: Built as an MCP server, composable with Claude Code, Codex, and the broader MCP ecosystem[1]

 • Multi-provider: Works with Claude, GPT, Gemini, and Ollama — not locked to Anthropic